-It really does depend on the individual, but these variables can range from a lack of medical history due to costs or side effects to your day to day life being severely affected by whatever symptom can be treated by medical marijuana.
+It really does depend on the individual, but these variables can range from a lack of medical history due to costs or side effects to your day-to-day life being severely affected by whatever symptom can be treated by medical marijuana.
 As far as age, 21 seems to be the universal standard even for medical use but depending on where you are, 18-21 can be the magic number(s) with emancipators being eligible if they qualify as single parents.

 What Does it Usually Cost?

-You can either renew your card annually or every couple years; the card would cost about $150 a year for registration but this fee can be as low as $75 a year if you qualify for reductions or pricing assistance.
-However, renewing for multiple years will also reduce annual cost, so that is something to consider.
+You can either renew your card annually or every couple of years; the card would cost about $150 a year for registration but this fee can be as low as $75 a year if you qualify for reductions or pricing assistance.
+However, renewing for multiple years will also reduce annual costs, so that is something to consider.

 What Else Qualifies for a Medical Card?

 It is difficult to say since every state’s marijuana laws are at least slightly different, but in states like California, you probably do not need a specific condition to get a medical card.
 General allergies or severe reactions to standard medications, while not technically a medical condition, can still qualify for a medical marijuana card.